blue-build/modules/modules/gnome-extensions/README.md

 # Known Issues

-Some extensions like GSConnect may lack information in metadata.json, like lack of `uuid`, `settings-schema` or `shell-version` key,
+Some extensions may lack information in metadata.json, like lack of `uuid`, `settings-schema` or `shell-version` key,
 which is necessary for the module to automatically install extension.
 Developer can easily fix this issue, so it's advised to inform him if this issue occured.
+As a safe-check, build will fail if any of those 3 keys are not present in extensions metadata.json file.